 21 Best Landing Page Examples to Learn From

-This post was last updated on June 10, 2020.
+This post was last updated on November 8, 2021.

 21 best landing page examples

-This landing page is one of many used by Wix to draw in potential clients who are looking to start their online journey.
-The first fold includes all the essential elements you’d expect to find when creating a powerful landing page: the company logo, a straightforward and descriptive headline, one consistent message, engaging and appropriate visuals, and a prominent CTA.
+We’ll start off with something a little familiar.
+This Wix landing page is one of many used to draw in potential clients who are looking to start their online journey.
+The first fold includes all the essential elements you’d expect to find when creating a landing page: the company logo, a straightforward and descriptive headline, one consistent message, engaging and appropriate visuals, and a prominent CTA.

 Let’s take an in-depth look into some of these elements.

 What you can learn from Wix’s landing page: